hanami/controller/README.md

 # When called with "application/xml"  => 406
 ```

-You can check if the requested mime type is accepted by the client.
+You can check if the requested MIME type is accepted by the client.

 ```ruby
 class Show